HearSys/comm4child_landmarks/README.md

 * The author provided a volumetric 3D CT data *0002_toload* as well as the manually defined ground truth of the cochlea structure, from both left and right side in *Cochlea.fcsv*.
 * **Code structure:**
   * Data_generator.py: Data loading of training and testing data (image & label) generator for all 4 classes, with different data augmentation techiniques.
-  * SMICNet.py: Architecture of SMICNet.
+  * SMICNet.py: Architecture of the SMICNet.
   * Training.py : Traning function to train locally a network from scratch with training data genrerated from the provided volume 0002.
   * **`SW_application_opensource.ipynb`:** To test model inference performance with the pre-trained network
     * *Section 1: Import libraries*: Import libraries.